 The Department is working with professional bodies to embed greater awareness of plant health as a key competency and component of continuous professional development.
 The register was created in 2016 for government inspectors and related officials, enhancing their official training programme to provide a better and more professional service.
-In 2018, a pilot exercise engaged with the Horticulture sector to extend the register to all relevant horticulturalists and is now being incorporated into the plant health assurance scheme being developed by the HTA.
+In 2018, a pilot exercise engaged with the Horticulture sector to extend the register to all relevant horticulturalists.
+We are now working with the Plant Health Alliance and their Plant Healthy Certification Scheme to develop training and competency recognition for all who need it.
 Work with all other relevant sectors is ongoing.

 Development of the register has been funded by Defra with assistance from the York, North Yorkshire & East Riding Enterprise Partnership.
 Standards are overseen by an advisory group3 comprising representatives from Plant Health agencies from England, Scotland, Wales, Northern Ireland, the Forestry Commission, a representative from the horticulture sector and the Royal Society of Biology.

 Plant Healthy have developed a series of Plant Health and Biosecurity training modules which are now publicly available on their website.
 The 5 modules were developed with funding provided by Defra, and serve as an introduction to anyone interested in plant health and biosecurity.

 The modules have been written in line with the requirements of the Plant Health Professionals Register.
 They support the necessary learning to prepare prospective PHPR applicants to submit an application to the Associate register grade.

 Guidance for applicants

 To start your application visit our members area mySociety.